 Lindsey began at the Minnesota Renaissance Fesitval with Cromatico in 2010, before joining the Court Revelers in 2011.
 Her personal interests include sewing and crafting, watching movies and napping.

-Margery Fenrix is Adelaide’s "little" sister.
-Margery is in NO HURRY to get married and instead plans to make her fortune by training her legion of plague rats to become Phenomenally Famous Circus Plague Rats throughout the WORLD!
+Margery Fenrix is Adelaide's "little" sister.
+Despite her "big" sister's protests, Margery continues training her legion of plague rats to become Phenomenally Famous Circus Plague Rats throughout the WORLD!
 Or at least the County.
 Or at least the Renaissance Festival.
-The only reason Adelaide disagrees is she likes rabbits better than rats.
-She is wrong.

 Gilah Mashaal studied at both the Hartt School of Music and the University of Minnesota.
 While a student of Richard Cross at Hartt, she performed in Le Nozze di Figaro (as Susanna), Manon (as Manon) and La Traviata.
 At the University of Minnesota, she was the featured soloist in the world premiere of Libby Larson’s And Sparrows Everywhere.
 Gilah has appeared with the Minnesota Orchestra and the Minnesota Chorale in performances including La Boheme, Tosca, La Traviata, Verdi’s Requiem Mass, Beethoven’s 9th symphony, and Mozart’s Requiem Mass.
 While at the University of Minnesota she studied with Barbara Kiering.